 During the Second World War, dozens of thousands of citizens protected Jewish people from the Holocaust.
 The "Righteous Among the Nations" bravely put their lives and their families' lives at risk, saving neighbours, friends, as well as perfect strangers from an atrocious destiny through acts of pure altruism.
-Indeed, many other circumstances in history have shown how altruism and generosity flourish during hard times, providing strong evidence for the existence of positive social preferences.
+Although such generous acts are generally overshadowed by the grave crimes against humanity during the war, indeed many other circumstances in history have shown how altruism and generosity flourish during hard times.
+This provides strong evidence for the proliferation - in some capacity - of positive social preferences amidst a negative socioeconomic shock.

 The COVID-19 pandemic is a unique event in modern times which presents a natural experiment for investigating social preferences.
-Thus, this paper analyses altruism during the COVID-19 pandemic in the US - one of the worst-hit countries.
+This paper analyses altruism during the COVID-19 pandemic in the US - one of the worst-hit countries.
+The rapid spread of the novel coronavirus left the US no choice but to adopt lockdown policies, abruptly forcing millions into isolation.
+The pandemic also drastically affected the US economy, with an unprecedented increase in unemployment rates and shrinking GDP.

-The study regards the first lockdown containment measures as a large negative socioeconomic shock, analysing individuals' generosity as well as the stability of social preferences.
+Thus, the study regards the first lockdown containment measures as a large negative socioeconomic shock, analysing individuals' generosity as well as the stability of social preferences.
 In particular, altruistic behaviours towards relatives, neighbours, strangers, and the government (to support social services) are examined in an online experiment: participants from the states of California, New York, and Washington play four dictator games, each for the four types of recipients considered.
 Given that when exposed to negative exogenous shocks altruistic behaviours are not likely to remain constant, and instead generosity could change over time, results of the experiment are from a period of eight weeks of data collection.
 This allows for a dynamically variable concept of generosity, in place of a static vision.

-The rapid spread of the novel coronavirus left the three states in this study no choice but to adopt lockdown policies, abruptly forcing millions into isolation.
-The pandemic also drastically affected the US economy, with an unprecedented increase in unemployment rates and shrinking GDP.
-Prolonged isolation and its direct economic consequences, along with fear inflicted through widespread media coverage of increasing deaths likely affected social preferences in different ways.
+Prolonged isolation and its direct economic consequences, along with fear inflicted through unrelenting media coverage of increasing deaths likely affected social preferences in different ways.
 In fact, mixed outcomes have been witnessed; whilst positive altruistic behaviours were rife (large donations for hospitals and ventilators, shopping for neighbours in high-risk categories), other events such as stockpiling of goods or not complying with lockdown regulations were displays of self-oriented preferences.